Ajinkya259/FileIntegrity-VirusChecker/docs/README.md

     4. Click on Scan for Viruses to scan the selected files for potential threats.

+### Test
+Steps to Test with an Unsafe File

+    Identify an Unsafe File:
+    You can find a test file known to contain malware.
+Websites like EICAR provide a safe test file that antivirus software should detect as malicious.
+You can use the EICAR test file, which is harmless but mimics the behavior of a virus.

+    EICAR Test File Content:X5O!P%@AP[4\PZX54(P^)7CC)7{Q!EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*

+    Copy the above line into a text file named "eicar.com"

 ### Logging

     The application logs actions and results in the integrity_check.log file.